 How does today’s volatile stock market make you feel?
 If you are paying attention to the headlines, I’m guessing you feel a little uneasy at best.
 Here is one of many questions we ask a lot of our new clients: If the market were to experience a 10% decline, how would it affect your strategy or behavior?
-In such a hypothetical scenario, everyone knows the smart move is to buy low and sell high.
-The problem is that it is really hard for any of us to create the pain of losing money without actually experiencing it.
+In such a hypothetical scenario as it is presented, everyone knows the right answer is to buy low and sell high.
+Putting yourself in such a moment isn’t easy for anyone.
+It is difficult to mentally generate the pain of a 10% correction without actually experiencing it.

 One of the most famous investment quotes of all-time is by Sir John Templeton.
 “Bull markets are born on pessimism, grow on skepticism, mature on optimism, and die on euphoria.”
 Over long-term market cycles, investors are naturally most afraid during the best times to invest, and the most confident during the worst times to invest.
 As Warren Buffet once said, “Be fearful when others are greedy and greedy when others are fearful.”